 It’s no secret that exercising offers myriad benefits, from increasing your energy levels to reducing your risk of chronic diseases.

 Exercise makes you happier, too.
-A 2018 study of 1.2 million people in the United States found that those who exercise reported having 1.5 fewer days of poor mental health a month compared to those who don’t exercise.
+A of 1.2 million people in the United States found that those who exercise reported having 1.5 fewer days of poor mental health a month compared to those who don’t exercise.

 Still, if you find yourself in a workout rut, finding an exercise regimen that’ll both hold your interest and help you reach your health goals can feel overwhelming.
 In the end, working out isn’t a one-size-fits-all experience.
 You need to find what works best for you.